 Whether you are going to reply to ads or pitch companies on your own, it’s still wise to create a portfolio or business image.

 I can already hear some experienced freelance writers gasping or giving me the um-um-um like I can’t believe she is recommending content mills.

 Content mills are companies that are looking for quantity over quality.
-They usually focused on a building out a massive site–think Wikipedia– or they’re selling the content to other low paying companies whose main concern is that the writing relate to a certain topic or contain certain keywords.
+They’re usually focused on a building out a massive site–think Wikipedia– or they’re selling the content to other low-paying companies whose main concern is that the writing relates to a certain topic or contain certain keywords.

 The work is often formulaic and freelancers have little control or creative leeway.
 But these companies are usually open to working with entry-level freelance editors and writers.
 And although they don’t pay much, they usually pay often.

 A lot of seasoned writers turn their noses up at content mills even though many have worked for these companies before.

 Whether you choose to use content mills to break into freelancing or not is up to you.
 But if you do, go into it understanding, that I’m only recommending that you use this option for what it is—a stepping stone.

 5) No Experience Required Clients

 Another option for freelancers without published samples is to be on the lookout for companies that don’t require experience.
 And yes, I can promise you that they are out there.
 One example for freelance writers is Money Pantry.

 Be prepared that many companies that work with inexperienced freelancers will require you to work on spec, meaning you do the work and if it’s acceptable they pay, if not they don’t.
 Or they may require you to pass one or more skills tests to prove you can do the work.